Ancient Bone Reveals Surprising Sex Lives Of Neanderthals

 He says the discovery of first generation offspring of these two groups was "almost too lucky to be true."

-Lucky, because scientists have physical scant remains from our distant Denisovan relatives: just two bone fragments and three teeth.
-(Big teeth — larger than those of either Neanderthals or humans.)
+Lucky, because scientists have scant physical remains from our distant Denisovan relatives: just two bone fragments and three teeth.
+(Big teeth — larger than those of either Neanderthals or modern humans.)

 Scientists already knew that the two groups had mated with each other at some point in their past – there was a tiny amount of Neanderthal genes in the Denisovan genome they sequenced in 2010.
 But finding an individual like Denisova 11 suggests that these groups got quite friendly with each other when they did meet.

 The findings offer fresh detail for scientists' understanding of the world 90,000 years ago.
-Neanderthals, Denisovans, and humans occasionally encountered one another, perhaps escaping the rain in a nice cave.
+Neanderthals, Denisovans, and Homo sapiens occasionally encountered one another, perhaps escaping the rain in a nice cave.

 But the fact that Neanderthals and Denisovans were quite distinct genetically means that such encounters didn't happen very often.